FY24 Montgomery County Early Care and Education Fiscal Map

 ▶ LIMITED PARTICIPATION IN PUBLIC GRANTS FOR CHILD CARE PROVIDERS

-Across six public grant opportunities available to child care providers (Capital Support, Early Head Start, EquiCare, Pre-K Expansion, Pre-K Capacity Building, and Therapeutic Child Care6), there were 35 Montgomery County-based recipients in FY24.
+Across six public grant opportunities available to child care providers (Capital Support, Early Head Start, EquiCare, Pre-K Expansion, Pre-K Capacity Building, and Therapeutic Child Care), there were 35 Montgomery County-based recipients in FY24.
 There were nearly 1,200 providers in the County at that time (center-based child care and family child care), meaning fewer than 3% of providers received public grants to support their initiatives or reduce tuition for their families.
 While these grant programs are helpful interventions, their scale needs to grow significantly to provide equitable access across the geographies and communities where vulnerable children are living.
 There needs to be more outreach and communication efforts to providers to improve awareness, more capacity-building technical assistance to improve ability to apply for grants, and more resources available within the grant funding streams.

 ▶ OVERALL COUNTY INVESTMENT

-Though identified investments in the County’s operating budget that supports children 5 and under grew between FY 22 and FY24 (from $128M to $158M), so did the County’s budget overall (from $5.9B to $6.8B), leaving the percentage of money invested stagnant around 2%.7 Children ages 5 and under represent 7% of the County’s total population.
+Though identified investments in the County’s operating budget that supports children 5 and under grew between FY22 and FY24 (from $128M to $158M), so did the County’s budget overall (from $5.9B to $6.8B), leaving the percentage of money invested stagnant around 2%.
+Children ages 5 and under represent 7% of the County’s total population.
 MCPS had a budget of over $3.1B in FY24.
 Studies show that early childhood education yields a return of four to nine dollars for every dollar invested.
-It not only presently benefits the health, education, and development of young children and supports parents, but it also leads to increased earnings, employment, and safety in the future.8 It’s time for Montgomery County to invest more in its youngest residents.
+It not only presently benefits the health, education, and development of young children and supports parents, but it also leads to increased earnings, employment, and safety in the future.
+It’s time for Montgomery County to invest more in its youngest residents.

 Searchable Database